-Over the years, people are getting more interested in learning how to do plumbing repairs because it sharpens their plumbing DIY techniques and because hardware stores provide many tools and replacement parts commonly used.
+Over the years, people are getting more interested in learning how to do plumbing repairs because it sharpens their DIY techniques and because hardware stores provide many tools and replacement parts commonly used.
 You do not need a plumbing license to purchase those parts, but some have to be installed only by professionals.

 What To and Not To DIY

 Time to decide whether it’s plumbing DIY or time to phone a professional.
 Plumbing DIY saves money since you don’t have to hire professionals to repair it, but you must consider the risk of injury and potential damage due to improper repair.
 Here are some of the most common maintenance with a brief explanation of whether or not you should fix them on your own or call a professional plumber.

 A clogged drain or blocked sink is often caused by solid waste or food.
 A plunger is an effective tool to eliminate blockage; it is easy to use, and you can get it in any hardware store.
 It is an easy Plumbing DIY procedure, so you should be able to do it quickly.